Disability Discrimination Lawyer in Philadelphia, PA & Mount Laurel, NJ

 How do you Prove Disability Discrimination?

 Generally speaking, when you bring a disability discrimination case against an employer or other entity, there are three elements that you have to prove in order to have a successful case.
 First, you have to demonstrate that you have a disability that meets the definition under the ADA.
-Secondly, you have to demonstrate that you are qualified for the position, regardless of whether you need reasonable accommodation to perform the job duties.
-For example, if you’re seeking employment opportunities as a graphic designer, you would be able to show that you are qualified for the job by presenting your college degree in graphic design and listing your prior experience and identifying other certifications or credentials.
+Secondly, you have to demonstrate that you are qualified for the position, regardless of whether you need a reasonable accommodation to perform the job duties.
+For example, if you’re seeking employment opportunities as a graphic designer, you would be able to show that you are qualified for the job by presenting your college degree in graphic design and listing your prior experience, and identifying other certifications or credentials.
 Lastly, you must be able to demonstrate that you experienced an adverse action because of your disability.
 You could do this by showing that you were passed over for a promotion opportunity because of your disability, despite your qualifications for that job.
-Contact the experienced Philadelphia disability discrimination attorneys at Zeff Law Firm to discuss your case.
+Contact the experienced attorneys at Zeff Law Firm to discuss your case.

-"Congress acknowledged that society's accumulated myths and fears about disability and disease are as handicapping as are the physical limitations that flow from actual impairment."
+Congress acknowledged that society's accumulated myths and fears about disability and disease are as handicapping as are the physical limitations that flow from actual impairment.

 Have Your Rights Been Violated?